-Gridding isn’t often talked about in cross stitch, its often seen as a ‘if you want to’ kind of task, however gridding is actually one of the best things you can do.
+Gridding isn’t often talked about in cross stitch, its often seen as an ‘if you want to’ kind of task, however, gridding is actually one of the best things you can do.

 Easy Count Guideline

 You’ve probably seen gridded cross stitch on the internet, with red lines crossing.
 The likelihood is that its Easy Count Guideline, which works as a thread, but instead of being made from cotton is a thin wire.
 The advantage of this is that is doesn’t get caught up in your stitches and when you’re done you can simply pull it out.
 It is, by far, the most common gridding technique and I personally use it myself.
 However, its also the most expensive with costs of about $6 for 10m.
 It’s also technically a ‘secure object’ in the EU, so you must be 18+ to buy it.

 I hear you all saying to yourselves “so why can’t I just use thread instead?” well, you could, I just wouldn’t suggest it.
 The issue with single threads is that you can stitch through them, meaning when you go to pull out your thread; you can’t.
 Not only that but as its part of the stitch now, you can’t cut it out easily.
 This means that your guideline, which is normally a bright color can’t be removed, ruining your stitch.

 But that doesn’t mean you can’t use it, in fact, for backstitching projects its a fantastic idea!